bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 ```

-Once the experiment and trial exist, one can construct an Estimator specific to the algorithm and initialize it with a debugger hook so that later on, one can later run Clarify bias and explainability processing jobs.
+Once the experiment and trial exist, one can construct an [Estimator](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html) specific to the algorithm and initialize it with a debugger hook so that later on, one can later run Clarify bias and explainability processing jobs.
+Note that the Estimator is a key SageMaker entity and has many parameters in particular, the algorithm Docker container ID, the IAM security role, and EC2 instance count, an EC2 instance type, a file input mode, a model output path, tags, hooks for debugging and profiling, as well as several security parameters.

 ```
  cell 07